escottgoodwin/lango-trans-de/README.md

 Once a user begins interacting with a site, this cold start clustering method could be integrated and/or refined with collaborative filtering methods based on user profiles generated from website interaction data.

+2. Updating Doc2Vec Model

-2. Contiuous Update of Corpus Doc2Vec Model.
+Contiuous Update of Corpus Doc2Vec Model.
 Currently, every time articles are added to the corpus, the entire Doc2Vec model must be generated from scratch.
 Developing a continuous updating method where new articles can be added to an existing Doc2Vec model would lead to signficant speed improvements.

+4. Pre-Trained Word Vectors

-3. Using pre-trained word vectors such as FastText with Doc2Vec.
+Using pre-trained word vectors such as FastText with Doc2Vec.

+5. Article Recommendations by Date
-4. Get recommendations by date.
+Get recommendations by date.
 Only recommend articles in the corpus that are fairly recent.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDA1MTkwNzUxXX0=
+eyJoaXN0b3J5IjpbLTExODQzODk4MjhdfQ==
 -->